tingyu12345/white/youtube_data/Live YOUR Life.md

 Oh yeah, I've never thought about that.

-I know, it's just ridiculous, and I've gotten it so many times.
-It's so disrespectful to completely invalidate someone's decision, right?
+I know, it's just **ridiculous**, and I've gotten it so many times.
+It's so **disrespectful** to completely invalidate someone's decision, right?

-And also, when it comes to social pressure, I know a lot of, especially probably most of Asian countries feel the same, that men should always have stable jobs.
+And also, **when it comes to** social pressure, I know a lot of, especially probably most of Asian countries feel the same, that men should always have stable jobs.
 And I'm sure many of young people who are watching this video probably feel the same, that they get the pressure from their parents, right?

 And I had to go through it too.
 When I was graduating from my university, my parents would tell me that you should have a job, stable job, that you're working office, 9:00 to 5:00, especially big companies.
 They prefer big companies.